vaadin-component-factory/vcf-progress-spinner/README.md

 1. Run `npm start` to open the demo.

-## Vaadin Prime
+## Vaadin Pro

-This component is available in the Vaadin Prime subscription.
+This component is available in the Vaadin Pro subscription.
 It is still open source, but you need to have a valid CVAL license in order to use it.
-Read more at: [Pricing](https://vaadin.com/pricing)
+Read more at: [Pricing](https://vaadin.com/pricing))

 ## License